nokafor/MSBuild2017Quickstarts/Yo.md

 	![Screenshot of updated button]()

 ## Part 3: Write data to workbook
 Now, let's move on to add functionality to the add-in.
-There are other 2 very important files that are part of this project.
-One of them is the **index.html** page in the src folder of the project and represents the add-in's starting page.
-If not already opened please double click on it, you will see some HTML that begins like this:
+There are two very important files that are in the **src** folder of the project.
+One of them is the *index.html* page, which represents the add-in's starting page.
+Double click **index.html** in the Solution Explorer to open it in a code editor window.
+You will see some HTML that begins like this:

 ```html
 <head>